Glenn Grothman: Marriage

+Foreign policy

+Grothman voted to support Israel following the October 7 attacks.

+In 2024, Grothman voted against the $60 billion military aid package for Ukraine; The Washington Post reported that some of the funding would have supported defense jobs in his constituency.

 Public image

 In October 2016, Grothman was featured in the "People Who Somehow Got Elected" segment on HBO's program Last Week Tonight with John Oliver.
 The segment made reference to Grothman's controversial comments about women and race during his time as an elected official.

 Personal life

-Grothman lives in the Town of Green Bush near Sheboygan.